Dr. Jennifer M. Case

 B.Sc.
 Physics & Chemistry, University of Stellenbosch, 1989

-- Higher education research with a special focus on engineering education
+- Sociology of higher education with a special focus on engineering education

 Key research areas:

 - Knowledge and curriculum, sociology of higher education

 I have been researching student learning in higher education for over two decades, and much of my empirical work is with students studying engineering.
 This can be a challenging degree program, and I am interested to research teaching approaches that foster good learning outcomes.
 I am also interested in engineering curriculum structures; how these build the knowledge and dispositions that engineers will need in the workplace.

 Student learning research tends to use theories and methodologies informed by cognitive psychology, but in my work, I have also explored the use of sociological perspectives to obtain different insights as to what is going on.
 I am interested in the interplay between the structures of university programs and the development of student agency through the degree.